CORPORATE ACTION → TRANSITION PLANS

 Global Adoption

-TPT aligns with ISSB, TCFD, and CSRD requirements.
-A plan built on TPT can serve multiple disclosure frameworks.
-It's becoming the de facto international standard.
+TPT guidance aligns with ISSB and IFRS S2.
+A plan built on TPT can serve multiple disclosure regimes and is increasingly treated as the reference standard.

 Anatomy of a Transition Plan